The Big

 or some other emotional problem that needs clinical attention.
 They're like

-see babies everywhere and it drives them crazy, we say those people need to deal
+and see babies everywhere and it drives them crazy, we say those people need

-with it--instead of agreeing that everyone else should stop having babies.
+to deal with it--instead of agreeing that everyone else should stop having

-disgusting, and even to do things that ruin their "marriages, families, and
+find disgusting, and even to do things that ruin their "marriages, families,

 stars have such choices, but not the rest of us?